sanjaysingh1990/AIQDemo/README.md

  - livedata:

 ### ❤ App Architecture and core logic
 This sample app took around 4 hours includinig UI, handing of sockets and data sharing among fragments using live data.
 MainActivity contains socket events and transfer data to different Fragments which are required to load data.
-Work manager basically to take or socket connection whenever it gets closed.
+Work manager basically to take care of socket connection whenever it gets closed.
 Sparklines library to draw graph for  AQI values for a selected city.

 ###  ❤ Some Screenshots of this UI.